-I recently finished the book An Introduction to Christian Worldview: Pursuing God’s Perspective in a Pluralistic World, by Tawa J. Anderson, W. Michael Clark, and David K. Naugle.
-In this book they note the change that happened to Antony Flew.
+In the book An Introduction to Christian Worldview: Pursuing God’s Perspective in a Pluralistic World, the author’s note the end of life change that happened to Antony Flew.
 As they note, Flew was Britain’s most prominent philosophical atheist in the latter half of the twentieth century.
 The philosophical world was shocked when, in 2004, he declared that he had rejected the core beliefs of his atheistic worldview and now embraced the existence of a deistic creator of the universe.
 Flew’s atheistic worldview had been held consciously; he had examined his worldview beliefs and in fact had written copiously on questions of divine nonexistence.
 Nonetheless, his worldview changed as a result of his understanding of contemporary evidence from cosmology and physics that points to the existence of an intelligent designer and creator of the universe.

 I read most of Flew’s book called “There is a God: How the World’s Notorious Atheist Changed His Mind.”
 When the book was released, some atheists said Flew was an senile old man.
 Thus, he wasn’t capable of making a good judgment.
 Anyway, many Christian apologists noted that Flew’s change proved that for those who are open to the evidence, a worldview conversion is possible.